About the Reeds

 These are long- or American- scrape reeds.
 My style is a combination of techniques I learned from several teachers, in particular Margaret Herlehy, Martin Schuring, and Stuart Dunkel (formerly co-owner of Oboe Cane and Reeds).

 My oboe reeds are gouged- but not scraped!- European style.
 This means the gouge has relatively thin sides compared to cane gouged on a typical American machine.
 I find this choice allows me to make the free-blowing reeds I prefer with less time spent scraping.
 I use a narrow shape.
-My staples are synthetic cork brass 47mm staples, and I find they offer the best compromise of price and tone I have yet found.
+I use synthetic cork brass 47mm staples (though in practice many are closer to 46.5mm), which I find offer the best compromise of price and tone I have yet found.

 My English horn reeds are shaped relatively narrow.
 The tubes are brass, and I apply plastic tubing to each to assure a better seal to the bocal.
 I also use wire for improved upper register notes and greater control over the opening size.